Brothers of Destruction

 The Brothers of Destruction were a professional wrestling tag team in WWE composed of storyline half-brothers The Undertaker and Kane.
 Their storyline is widely regarded as one of the greatest and most iconic storylines in professional wrestling, the duo’s relationship alternated between periods of intense rivalry and dominant alliance.
 First introduced in the late 1990s, their supernatural personas and complex backstory captivated audiences.
 Together, they achieved significant success, including multiple championship victories, and are considered one of the most formidable and enduring tag teams in WWE history.

-With more deep-seated drama and dysfunction than other WWE tag team combinations, their relationship/brotherhood was furnished with an elaborately dark and disturbed domestic backstory.
-In what became a fickle WWE sibling relationship with Paul Bearer (later learned to be Kane's father) only adding to the pendulum and complexities, The Undertaker and Kane went back and forth from one extreme to the other: alternatively feuding to barbaric lengths and yet teaming together as The Brothers of Destruction from 1997 to 2020 (The Undertaker's retirement).
+Their relationship was given a dark domestic backstory.
+It would become a WWE sibling relationship with Paul Bearer.
+Bearer was later revealed to be Kane's father.
+The Undertaker and Kane would both feud amongst themselves and would team up together as The Brothers of Destruction from 1997 until The Undertaker's retirement in 2020.

 As the Brothers of Destruction, they won three tag team championships (two WWF Tag Team Championships and one WCW Tag Team Championship).
 Their on-again, off-again feuding was typically rooted in the harboring of unresolved, harsh feelings from the arson incident dating back to their youth.

 Fictional backstory

 During The Undertaker's childhood, he had a little brother named Kane.
 The two were inseparable, spending every minute of every day together, causing destruction and chaos in their wake.
 However, young Kane soon became obsessed and fascinated with fire.
-One day while The Undertaker was coming home from school, he returned to his parents' funeral home to find it completely burned to the ground, killing his parents as well as Kane—or so The Undertaker thought.
-It was soon discovered that Kane himself had started the fire, and Paul Bearer, who oblivious to The Undertaker at the time was present during the fire, hid Kane in a mental asylum during the rest of Kane's youth into adulthood, eventually bringing him to the World Wrestling Federation to confront his brother.
+One day, while The Undertaker was coming home from school, he returned to his parents' funeral home to find it completely burned to the ground, subsequently killing his parents as well as Kane — or so The Undertaker thought.
+It was soon discovered that Kane himself had started the fire, and Paul Bearer, who (oblivious to The Undertaker) was present during the fire, hid Kane in a mental asylum during the rest of Kane's youth into adulthood, eventually bringing him to the World Wrestling Federation to confront his brother.
 Unbeknownst to The Undertaker until spring 1998, his late mother had an affair with Bearer and, as a result, gave birth to Kane (therefore making Kane his half-brother).
 In the fall of 1998, The Undertaker admitted that he was actually the one that set fire to the funeral home, scarring Kane's face, and, in the same process, killing their mother and The Undertaker's father.
 To justify this, Undertaker stated that he had always known that Kane was the weaker and worthless of their mother's children, and sought to eliminate him with the fire.